uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 ### Backend

-- **Framework** : flask (0.2.10)
+- **Framework** : Flask (3.0.0)
+- **Languages** : Python
 - **Libraries** :
-  - tensorflow

-## Installation and Setup
+  - Please see `mac_requirements.txt` and `windows_requirements.txt` in `/flask-backend`

+## Development Environment Commands
-Here are a complete list of commands used within the application:
+Below is a complete list of commands available within the application:

-### 1. Flask Backend
+### Flask Backend Commands

+Below commands should be executed from the project root directory.

 #### `npm run start-backend`

-This starts the backend server of the app
+This starts the backend server which runs in the background on [http://localhost:5000](http://localhost:5000) and handles incoming HTTP requests from the frontend layer (hosted at a different endpoint).
-Open [http://localhost:5000](http://localhost:5000) to view it in your browser.
-You will have to refresh the connection in order to see changes.

-#### `./flask-backend/flask/Scripts/activate`

-This activates a virtual flask enviorment

 #### `npm run build-exe`

-This will run the build.py python file and create a python executable that will be used by the application to run the backend.
+This will run the `build.py` python file located at `/flask-backend/build_script` which creates an executable file under `/flask-backend/build_script/packaged_backend/ocellai_backend` which starts the backend server when executed.

-### 2. React Front-end
+### React Frontend Commands

+Below commands should be executed from the project root directory.

 #### `npm start`

 This starts up the react front end server of the app.
-It should open a tab in your browser at [http://localhost:3000](http://localhost:3000)
+It should open the application's web interface tab in your browser at [http://localhost:3000](http://localhost:3000).

 #### `npm run electron`